RiyadhKh4n/crypto-quiz/README.md

     * Icons:

-        For Crypto Quix there will be no icons used as I do not see them necessary however I may add a few crypto related icons throughout the game where I see fit.
+        For Crypto Quiz I will use one icon which is taken from Font Awesome.
+The icon will be used in the results page to help fill up the space and break up the section.

 * ## Scope